 The body takes about a few weeks to months to ease symptoms and restore its strength.

 Since miscarriage happens with the detachment of fetus from the uterine lining, bleeding after miscarriage is inevitable.
-Miscarriage bleeding begins as a light spotting and progresses to a heavier flow with clots.
+Miscarriage bleeding begins as a light spotting and progresses to a heavier flow with clotsiXCoagulation of blood due to the action of platelets to prevent excessive bleeding. .
 While it does taper off within a week or two, the duration of bleeding depends on whether it was a medical or surgical miscarriage.
-In case the bleeding lasts for more than two weeks, you should contact your doctor immediately (5).
+In case the bleeding lasts for more than two weeks, you should contact your doctor immediately (4).

 You should have regular showers at home and ensure that you do not use public pools or showers to minimize the risk of infection.

 The hCG hormone remains in the blood for a couple of months after a miscarriage and the levels come to zero only after the placental tissue is completely separated.
 In most cases, the levels drop below 5mlU/ml.
 If you have an early miscarriage (around the eighth to tenth week), then it takes more time for the hCG levels to return to normal as the hormone is at its peak during these weeks.
-Your healthcare provider will continue to check the levels by taking your blood sample (8).
+Your medical care provider will continue to check the levels by taking your blood sample.

 5. Uterus after miscarriage: